amallred/skill-it-up/README.md

 ```

 ---
+## ACKNOWLEDGEMENTS

+Thank you to Dan Collins for his guidance and support through this project.

+---
 ### TO DO:
 - [x] Focus on proper semantic HTML
 - [x] Application of variables for consistent formatting (imported fonts, colors, box shadow, etc.)